-I consider the area of coastal permit U120642 is located where there could be a small amount of customary fishing for rig, kahawai, flatfish and tarakihi, most probably by stationary and mobile rod/line methods, longlining and perhaps a small amount of diving.

-I consider that at least the eight iwi at the top of the South Island may have customary fishing interests in the coastal permit area.
+- I consider the area of coastal permit U130769 is located where there could be a small amount of customary fishing for kahawai, flatfish and tarakihi, most probably by stationary and mobile rod/line methods, longlining and perhaps a small amount of diving. - I consider that at least some or all of the eight iwi at the top of the South Island may have customary fishing interests in the coastal permit area.
 While there are no existing customary management areas in the Marlborough Sounds (eg, taiapure-local fishery or mātaitai reserves), the eight iwi have jointly notified their Tangata Tiaki/Kaitiaki for an area/rohe moana that encompasses the new coastal permit area.
 Although, I note the notification is in dispute.

-45 Available information on customary fishing is primarily qualitative information from submissions and quantitative catch information from customary authorisations.
+12 - Available information on customary fishing is primarily qualitative information from submissions and quantitative catch information from customary authorisations.
 However, there is limited information on customary catch at the scale of small marine farms.
 Fishing locations for customary authorisations only need to be reported at the FMA or QMA scale, although more specific sites are sometimes identified.
 Fishing methods are not reported.
-Furthermore, customary authorisations issued under regulations 50 and 51 of the Amateur Regulations do not need to be routinely reported.

-MPI has not received any submissions on customary fishing methods or species taken at any locations near the coastal permit area.
-However, from January 2009 to September 2015, customary authorisations were issued for Port Underwood.
-In the Port Underwood authorisations, blue cod, paua, rock lobster, scallops, rig, kina, butterfish, blue moki, tarkihi, kahawai, flatfish, scallops, hapuku and Pacific oyster were the species collected.

-Table 2 below summarises my assessment of the main methods used and species caught and targeted by customary fishers in the area of coastal permit U120642.
-The information is based on submissions, customary authorisations, and the benthic survey (Davidson, 2012) of the site and other information.

-48 As shown, I consider that, based on methods used by recreational fishers, the methods most probably used by customary fishers at the coastal permit area are stationary and mobile rod/line methods, set netting, long lining, and perhaps a small amount of diving.
-I also consider that the species most likely to be taken by customary fishers are tarakihi, flatfish, rig and kahawai.
-It is unlikely that there is much customary fishing in the coastal permit area.
+Furthermore, customary authorisations issued under regulations 50 and 51 of the Amateur Regulations do not need to be routinely reported. - MPI has not received any submissions on customary fishing methods or species taken at any locations near the coastal permit area.
+However, from January 2009 to June 2016, customary authorisations were issued for Pelorus Sound.
+No customary authorisations with site-specific information were for Nydia Bay.
+In the Pelorus Sound authorisations, blue cod, paua, rock lobster, scallops, rig, kina, butterfish, blue moki, tarkihi, kahawai, flatfish, scallops, hapuku and Pacific oyster were the species collected.
+Customary authorisations issued for the wider Marlborough Sounds did not rule out take from Nydia Bay were also issued for collection of a large number of other species. - Table 2 below summarises my assessment of the main methods used and species caught and targeted by customary fishers in the area of coastal permit U130769.
+The information is based on customary authorisations, and the benthic survey (Davidson, 2013) of the site and other information. - As shown, I consider that the methods most probably used by customary fishers at the coastal permit area are stationary and mobile rod/line methods, set netting, long lining, and perhaps a small amount of diving.
+The main species targeted or caught are likely to be flatfish and kahawai.

-&lt;sup>7 The eight iwi, collectively known as Te Tau Ihu o Te Waka o Maui (Te Tau Ihu Iwi), include those recently settled with a deed of agreement to be included in the definition of tangata whenua in regulation 2 of the Fisheries (South Island Customary Fishing) Regulations 1999: the whānau, hapu or iwi that hold manawhenua manamoana over a particular area and are represented by 1.
-Ngati Apa ki Te Ra Ro Trust; or 2.
+11 The eight iwi, collectively known as Te Tau Ihu o Te Waka o Maui (Te Tau Ihu Iwi), include those recently settled with a deed of agreement to be included in the definition of tangata whenua in regulation 2 of the Fisheries (South Island Customary Fishing) Regulations 1999: the whānau, hapu or iwi that hold manawhenua manamoana over a particular area and are represented by 1.
+Ngati Apa ki Te Ra To Trust; or 2.
 Ngati Koata Iwi Trust; or 3.
 Ngati Tama ki Te Waipounamu Trust; or 4.
 Te Atiawa o Te Waka a Maui trust; or 5.
 Te runanga o Ngati kuia Trust; or 6.
 Te Runanga o Ngati Rarua; or 7.
 Te Runanga a Rangitane o Wairau; and 8.
 Te Runanga o Toa Rangatira Inc.

-&lt;sup>8 Because the notification is in dispute, customary authorisations for the top of the South Island are issued under regulations 50 and 51 of the Amateur Regulations.
+12 Because the notification is in dispute, customary authorisations for the top of the South Island are issued under regulations 50 and 51 of the Amateur Regulations.

-Table 2: Customary fishing methods used and species caught or targeted at the area of coastal permit U120642 based on submissions, customary authorisations, the benthic survey of the site and other information.
+Table 2: Customary fishing methods used and species caught or targeted at the area of coastal permit U130769 based on customary authorisations, the benthic survey of the site and other information.